 ARTIST STATEMENT July, 2019

 For my fine art practice, I thoroughly enjoy finding conclusions in the unknown – a calm within the chaos.
 I do this by interweaving physics and physiology research with existential observation.
 In organizing my research, I construct formulas or techniques and apply material parameters for making bodies of work.

 For example, when I dwell on a subject like anxiety, breathing, communication or a failed relationship, I compare these qualities to similar scientific phenomena like the parasympathetic nervous system or particle collision.

 The analyzation of the research is where I find my process.
 Some of these formulas include but are not limited to stream-of-conscious writing, graphical or gestural text paintings and drawings, abstract equations, short videos, zines, mixed media sculptural pieces and installations.
 The bodies of work range from densely layered to lighthearted, playful concepts.

-I currently reside in Chicago, Illinois where I received an MFA in Interdisciplinary Arts and Media from Columbia College Chicago in 2012.
-I received a BFA in Photography from Indiana University in 2003.
+Michelle Graves currently resides in Chicago, Illinois where she received an MFA in Interdisciplinary Arts and Media from Columbia College Chicago in 2012.
+She also received a BFA in Photography from Indiana University in 2003.